ctrlaltdeleon/infinitygauntlet/other/d&d-character.md

     - Arcane: F or M
     - Divine: DF
 - XP Cost (XP)
   - Some powerful spells entail an experience point cost to you.
 No spell can restore the XP lost in this manner.
 You cannot spend so much XP that you lose a level, so you cannot cast the spell unless you have enough XP to spare.
 However, you may, on gaining enough XP to attain a new level, use those XP for casting a spell rather than keeping them and advancing a level.
 The XP are treated just like a material component—expended when you cast the spell, whether or not the casting succeeds.

+## Spells

+Cantrips

+- Fire Bolt
+- Message
+- Prestidigitation
+- Ray of Frost
+- Thaumaturgy

+Level 1

+- Disguise Self
+- Find Familiar
+- Jump
+- Silent Image
+- Hellish Rebuke

+Level 2

+- Enlarge/Reduce
+- Invisibility
+- Mirror Image